List of people who have walked across Australia: Jeff Johnson

 On 5 April 2007, Jeff Johnson walked from Port Augusta to Karumba to raise money for the DeafBlind Association of NSW.
 Motivated by the then recent death of his deaf-blind niece, he raised approximately $5,700 for the charity towards the purchase of a bus for transport of deaf and blind children using wheelchairs.
 He completed the walk in 151 days, finishing on 2 September 2007.

 Deanna Sorensen

 Deanna Sorensen is a Canadian veterinary nurse and motivational speaker.
-After leaving Perth and crossing the Nullarbor, she travelled south from Port Augusta to Adelaide, along the coast through Mount Gambier to Melbourne, then up the Princes Highway through Eden to Sydney.
-The total distance of this route, taken from road maps and routemarkers, is 4895 km; with an additional 170 km of additional distance on side-roads and excursions making her total journey a little over 5000 km.
+After leaving Perth and crossing the Nullarbor Plain, she travelled south from Port Augusta to Adelaide, along the coast through Mount Gambier to Melbourne, then up the Princes Highway through Eden to Sydney.
+The total distance of this route, taken from road maps and route markers, is 4895 km; with an additional 170 km of additional distance on side-roads and excursions making her total journey a little over 5000 km.
 She completed her journey in 180 days.